mohan08p/kodekloud-engineer/Linux Nginx as Reverse Proxy/solution.md

     yum -y install nginx

-Change the port to 8095 in Nginx config file at location `/etc/nginx/nginx.conf` as shown below,
+Change the port to 8095 in Nginx config file at location `/etc/nginx/nginx.conf` as shown below, *NOTE: Either you change the document root to /var/www/html/ or copy index.html to this location i.e. /usr/share/nginx/html*

     server {
     listen       8095 default_server;